 The baitcasting reel is the most favored in the catfishing world.
 They come equipped with stronger features, and there is a larger overall selection of reels as well as rods to pair with them.

 They come in a variety of different sizes and you customize your set up based on the size of the fish you’re catching.
-They make smaller models that can be utilized to catch smaller catfish, or “eaters,” as well as the larger sizes that allow people to pull trophy class fish.
+They make smaller models that can be utilized to catch smaller catfish, or “eaters,” as well as the larger sizes that allow people to pull trophy class catfish.

 Benefits Of A Baitcast Reel